 - Open plans, raw materials – Homeowners are wanting generous-sized kitchens, open to living areas, with a presence of raw materials, including wood, stone and marble.

 All these possibilities – and the thousands more that are out there – are fun to think about, and can sometimes seem dizzying.
-Start by writing down your needs and wishes for the space, and talk to a good builder about the possibilities.
+Start by writing down your renovation needs and wishes for the space, and talk to a good contractor about the possibilities.
 Often, he or she will have additional ideas that will accomplish the goals you have.
 You’ll get ideas for your space, for the materials that might enhance that space, for appliances, placement, light fixtures, flooring, and backsplash options.
 You’ll learn whether it really would be a big deal to swap where the stove and refrigerator are.
 And you’ll get a strong sense of the costs you’re looking at, whether you decided to do a couple of smaller kitchen projects or gut the whole thing and start over.